 Even if a debtor’s disposable income is greater than a specific portion of their debts, a debtor can still obtain a Chapter 7 bankruptcy by establishing “special circumstances,” usually by providing evidence of additional expenses, loss of income, medical emergencies, or being called up to active military duty.

-Florida Chapter 7 Bankruptcy Exemptions
+What Are the Florida Chapter 7 Bankruptcy Exemptions?

 Much of the litigation in a Chapter 7 bankruptcy revolves around the debtor trying to exempt various assets and property from liquidation.
-The Bankruptcy Code sets forth a list of property that can be exempt from liquidation in a bankruptcy estate.
+The Bankruptcy Code sets forth a list of properties that can be exempt from liquidation in a bankruptcy estate.

-However, the Code also allows states to “opt out” of the federal exemptions and establish their own list of exemptions.
-Florida is one such “opt out” state.
+However, the Code also allows states to “opt-out” of the federal exemptions and establish their own list of exemptions.
+Florida is one such “opt-out” state.
 A debtor in Florida must use the Florida Chapter 7 bankruptcy exemptions if he or she has lived in Florida for at least two years prior to filing for bankruptcy.
 If he or she has lived in multiple states, the debtor must use Florida exemptions if he or she has lived in Florida for a majority of the 180-day period immediately preceding the two years prior to filing.

 Florida’s Chapter 7 bankruptcy exemptions include:

 - Homestead exemption – A debtor can exempt an unlimited amount of equity in a homestead so long as the property isn’t larger than half an acre in a municipality or 160 acres elsewhere.
 The debtor must have also owned the homestead for at least 1,215 days prior to the bankruptcy filing.